ikonopistsev/captor/README.md

 ## build

-clone repository with '--recurse-submodules' git flag and try ./build.sh if build failed with something like mysql my_bool error, change -DCAPTOR_HAVE_MY_BOOL=OFF to ON in build.sh and try again
+Clone repository with '--recurse-submodules' git flag and try ./build.sh.
+If build failed with something like mysql my_bool error, change -DCAPTOR_HAVE_MY_BOOL=OFF to ON in build.sh and try again.